top of page

 Busan, South Korea

-Satellite dishes act here not to transmit and receive microwaves but to accumulate a near imperceptible physical material.
-A cluster of satellite dishes point directly skyward, adapting a very simple technology used to collect IDP’s.
-This technology was developed by Dr. Kenneth A. Farley, a Geologist and Planetary Science Professor at the California Institute of Technology.
-In the late 1990’s Farley’s system was developed alongside more sophisticated technology, and despite its simplicity it results in the collection of space dust.
+The satellite dishes act here not to transmit and receive microwaves but to accumulate a near-imperceptible physical material.
+A cluster of satellite dishes points directly skyward, employing a very simple technology used to collect IDPs.
+This technology was developed by Dr Kenneth A. Farley, a geologist and planetary science professor at the California Institute of Technology.
+In the late 1990s, Farley's system was developed alongside more sophisticated technology, and despite its simplicity it results in the collection of space dust.

 The apparatus uses strong rare-earth magnets to which the cosmic dust is attracted due to its high magnetism.
-The water acts as a catchment area — pumps submerged in the satellite dishes agitate the water so that any magnetic material passes over the plastic-coated magnet and becomes fixed.
-Terrestrial material with magnetic properties is also collected (airborne rust particles etc.) these are later burnt off in a laboratory, thus leaving only the extraterrestrial material.
+Water acts as a catchment area – pumps submerged in the satellite dishes agitate the water so that any magnetic material passes over the plastic-coated magnet and becomes fixed.
+Terrestrial material with magnetic properties is also collected (airborne rust particles, etc.); these are later burned off in a laboratory, leaving only the extraterrestrial material.

-In a cabinet sits a sample of Cosmic Dust from the Centre de Spectrométrie Nucléaire et de Spectrométrie de Masse (CSNSM) — Center Nuclear Spectrometry and of Mass Spectrometry, Paris, France.
+In a cabinet sits a sample of cosmic dust from the Centre de Spectrométrie Nucléaire et de Spectrométrie de Masse (CSNSM) – Centre for Nuclear Spectrometry and Mass Spectrometry, Paris.

-These omnipresent Interplanetary Dust Particles evoke an image of an invisible accumulative mass — planetary in scale, of infiltration and chaos; scale and distance; the ambition to gather something microscopic from the vast expanse of the atmosphere and beyond; and the presence of outer-space in our own atmosphere, and our location in its vastness.
+These omnipresent Interplanetary Dust Particles evoke an image of an invisible, accumulative mass: planetary in scale; infiltration and chaos; the ambition to gather something microscopic from the vast expanse of the atmosphere and beyond; the presence of outer space in our own atmosphere, and our location in its vastness.